 For $10 this organizer file/folder thing is a great deal.
 Especially if you have a lot of paper receipts and, or like to keep track of your vehicle’s maintenance.

 UBAYMAX Glove Box Console Organizer

 This slim and lightweight organizer from UBAYMAX is made from high-quality and soft-touch cotton/linen fabrics.
 It is waterproof, so you won’t have to worry about your important papers and cards getting moisture damage or wet.

 Its small size makes it perfect for storing in any glove box or center console, and it helps to organize your registration and insurance documents with other vehicle-essential stuff, like a tire pressure gauge.

 This glove box organizer features 11 internal pockets for convenient organization of receipts, oil change records, and trip information.
 You can also store your car service manual in there without it bulging much.

 You can even store an emergency cell phone in there, and it has a thoughtful outside storage pocket for things that you need quick or frequent access.

 The zipper on this thing is also very high-quality and is not going to break anytime soon.
-The zipper also ensures that your documents won’t go flying inside your glove box on accidents.
+The zipper also ensures that your documents won’t go flying inside your glove box in accident.